reneeobringer/RenewableEnergy-ClimateNexus/NARRdata/README.md

 Data were obtained for each day from January 2000 through December 2022 and aggregated to form minimum, average, and maximum monthly values within the `fourstates.R` code.

-Data were collected for each contiguous US state and DC.
+Data were collected for each contiguous US state and Washington DC.
 For state ID codes, see `CONUS_States_info.xslx` in this folder.